 Hotel clerks, who may also work in motels or resorts, provide customer service to guests.
 They book or revise reservations, take payment, answer questions for guests, and make sure their needs are met as far as things like extra towels.
 Hotel clerks may work closely with other hotel employees, like managers, maintenance, and housekeeping staff.
 Education requirements can vary for this job and commonly range from a high school diploma to an associate's degree.
 On-the-job training is common.

-The BLS predicts that the number of jobs for hotel clerks is expected to remain roughly the same from 2014-2024, with an increase of about 9%.
-The median pay for this occupation was $21,040 in 2015, per the BLS.
+The BLS predicts that the number of jobs for hotel, motel and resort desk clerks is expected to increase 4% from 2016-2026.
+The median pay for these occupations was $23,700 in 2018, per the BLS.

 Bill and Account Collector